MSc in Financial Mathematics

 On completion of the programme, students will be competent:

-- To assign variables and to formulate relationships between them in the form of mathematical equations.
+- To assign variables and to formulate relationships in the form of mathematical equations.

-- To solve these equations by appropriate analytical, numerical or approximate methods.
+- To solve equations by appropriate analytical, numerical or approximate methods.

 - To interpret the mathematical solution in the idealised situation based on the essential features recognised above.